aappddeevv/scalajs-reaction-app.g8/src/main/g8/README.md

 * `npm run app:dev:watch`: Starts webpack-dev-server and watches for js file changes.

-For development, since sbt watches the js and public assets directory, you can use `sbt ~npmBuildFast` to watch all scala and non-scala assets.
-This runs the scala build then calls webpack to create your output.
-It easier and faster to run sbt as you normally do, for example from within emacs, and have a shell window open running `npm run app:dev:start` which first starts a browser instance or opens a new tab in an existing browser then waits for an updated scalajs output file and re-injects it into the browser automatically.
+For development, since sbt watches the js and public assets directory, you can use `sbt ~npmBuildFast` to watch all scala and non-scala assets and perform a webpack build when anything changes.
+This is a scala-first approach.

+It easier and faster to run sbt as you normally do, for example from within emacs and have a shell window open running `npm run app:dev:start`.
+This approach starts a browser instance or opens a new tab in an existing browser then waits for an updated scalajs output file and re-injects it into the browser automatically.
+It also watches any typescript/js files and recompiles them when they change.
+This is the webpack-first approach.

 The "app" entries in package.json are used by sbt when sbt calls into the javascript world to perform webpack bundling.